open-sdr/openwifi/README.md

         wpa_supplicant -i sdr0 -c wpa-connect.conf
         (Wait for connection done, then open another ssh terminal) dhclient sdr0
-        (Wait for its donw, then you should have connection)
+        (Wait for its done, then you should have connection)

 * ***Note***: If openwifi stops working after ~2 hours, it means the evaluation license of Xilinx Viterbi decoder has expired.
 You need to power cycle the board.
 Run this command several times on board to confirm: